HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ## Sass

-While analyzing CSS code tells us what CSS devs *are* doing, looking at preprocessor code can tell us a bit about what CSS devs *want* to be doing, but *can't*, which in some ways is more interesting.
+While analyzing CSS code tells us what CSS developers *are* doing, looking at preprocessor code can tell us a bit about what CSS developers *want* to be doing, but *can't*, which in some ways is more interesting.
 We used CSS files with sourcemaps to extract and analyze SCSS stylesheets in the wild.
 We chose to look at SCSS because it's the most popular preprocessing syntax, based on our analysis of sourcemaps.

 We've known for a while that developers need color modification functions, and are working on them in [CSS Color 5](https://drafts.csswg.org/css-color-5/).
 However, analyzing SCSS function calls gives us hard data to prove just how necessary color modification functions are, and also tells us *which* types of color modifications are most commonly needed.